tchan90/Espresso_Etc_v2/README.md

 - Lightbox feature added to the gallery images
 - SASS implemented
 - Some small changes to the stylings
+- Email address removed from nodemailer and replaced with a dummy address, so submitting the form won't work.

 ### Image and text source
 All rights to Espresso Etc images and text.